-Patrick O’Brien was born in Labasheeda, Co.
-Clare to a prosperous farming family.
-He was well educated and fluent in Greek and Latin.
-By the age of 26 he was completely blind and like many blind people of his time took to music as his full time profession.
-He played the uilleann pipe (also known as Union Pipe), which are a traditional Irish pipe “píobaí uilleann” (literally, “pipes of the elbow”), from their method of inflation.
+But tragedy struck as he began to lose his eyesight.
+By the age of 26 he was completely blind and like many blind people of his time took to music as his full-time profession.
+He played the uilleann pipe (also known as Union Pipe), which is a traditional Irish pipe “píobaí uilleann” (literally, “pipes of the elbow”), from their method of inflation.

 He moved to Limerick City where he attempted to make his name and although he would not become renowned on the professional circuit he would become well known as a street performer.
 His usual spot was on the corner of Hartstonge Street and George Street (O’Connell Street) at one end of the Crescent.

 He had two daughters, one of whom is supposedly immortalized in the painting by Joseph Haverty in 1844.
 Haverty gave the original to his patron Sir Robert Gore-Booth, Lissadel, Co.
 Sligo.
 Many copies of the painting have been made one of which was presented to the National Gallery of Ireland by William Smith O’Brien in 1864. (ref.
 Limerick Leader 9 May 1959).

 While walking in the city in 1855, slipped on ice and injured himself.
 During the following year, without being able to perform he became destitute and one of his daughters had to tend to him full time.
 She had to pawn many of her belongings to tend to him.
 A few days after Patrick’s death on 30 November 1856, there was a callout in the local press to assist his daughter with the costs of his care.